hectorproko/EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/Steps_Project14.md

 The pipeline configuration lives in a repo so all the job **ansible-project** does is download the instructions and execute them.
 The configuration itself doesn’t exist in Jenkins

-For now I'm going to parameterize (ask for input) part of the pipeline code
+For now I'm going to parameterize (ask for input) part of the pipeline code using snippet
 ``` bash
 pipeline {
     agent any